Stay Ahead of the ADA Title II and HHS Section 504 Accessibility Deadline

 Scanned or untagged PDFs, such as discharge instructions or consent forms, are unreadable by assistive technologies and violate WCAG and Section 504 standards.

-Our 5-Phase Section 504 Compliance Framework
+Our 5-Phase Web Accessibility Compliance Framework

 Discovery and Ownership Mapping